-- 1. Ensure that the Aqua-Hot has been completely shut down and that all power sources have been disconnected.
-Be sure the boiler tank has adequately cooled down. - 2.
-Drain the antifreeze and water heating solution from the boiler tank using the drain valve. - 3.
-Disconnect the defective stir pump's wires by pulling out on the "Red Locking" tab on the harness plug, and separate the harness plug from the defective pump. - 4.
-Using constant tension pliers, loosen and slide back the constant tension clamps securing the hoses to the pump. - 5.
-Remove the hoses from the defective stir pump. - 6.
-Release the pump from the mounting bracket by inserting an AWL between the locking teeth and gently prying the locking teeth apart.
-Remove the defective pump. - 7.
+- Ensure that the Aqua-Hot has been completely shut down and all power sources have been disconnected.
+Make sure the heater is adequately cooled. - Using hose pinch off pliers, clamp both hoses attached to the engine preheat pump closed. - Disconnect the defective pump's wires by pulling on the "Red Locking" tab on the harness plug, separating the harness plug from the defective pump. - 4.
+Using constant tension pliers, loosen and slide back the constant tension clamps securing the hoses to the engine preheat pump. - 5.
+Remove the hoses from the defective pump. - 6.
+Release the pump from the mounting bracket by inserting an Awl between the locking teeth and gently pry the locking teeth apart.
+Remove the defective pump from the Aqua-Hot. - 7.
 Slide the hoses onto the replacement pump and set the constant tension clamps back into place. - 8.
-Install the replacement pump onto the mounting bracket, and squeeze the pump bracket together with a pair of channel lock pliers to secure the pump. - Reconnect the harness plug into the replacement pump.
-Be sure to push in on the red locking tab to secure the plug into place. - 10.
-Refill the boiler tank with the antifreeze and water heating solution previously drained.
+Install the replacement pump onto the mounting bracket and squeeze the pump bracket together with a pair of channel lock pliers to secure the pump. - Reconnect the harness plug into the replacement pump.Be sure to push in on the red locking tab to secure the plug into place. - Remove the hose pinch off pliers previously installed on both hoses. - 11.
+Test the Aqua-Hot for normal operation.

-AC Electric Element
+AC Electric Elements

 The electric heating element uses AC power as an alternate power source for heating the Aqua-Hot's boiler tank.
+The 600D has two 2000W/120V AC Elements, one on the left of the burner and one on the right.